sftcd/openssl/esnistuff/haproxy.md

 ## Split-Mode in More Detail

+As a reminder "split-mode" in haproxy terms is where the frontend only attempts ECH decryption, and all the rest of the TLS handling happens in the backend.

 Our split-mode needs a bit more detail before we can figure out what code is needed where.
 We need to consider GREASE and failed-decryption, as well as success.
 And then there's HRR, which is always a mystery;-)

+### Code

+It's looking like the ``mode tcp`` code that detects an (outer) SNI is in ``src/payload.c:smp_fetch_ssl_hello_sni``.

+For a 1st attempt: I'll think about whether detecting and decrypting an ECH in there might work.

 ### Nominal Messaging